evcb/cc-j--/README.md

 Although most compilers are not written this way, they decided to organize it this way because you will most likely be programming in an object-oriented style.

-This project is created for the 02247 Compiler Construction course project from the Technical University of Denmark, spring 2021.

 ## Installation

 Check out the [installation wiki](https://github.com/umbcsops/j--/wiki/Installation) for more information.

-## Requirements

-Make sure to install ant 1.10.9.

 ## Copyright